 - 7 oz jar roasted red peppers, drained

 - 2/3 cup fine fresh bread crumbs (see notes)

 - 1/3 cup walnuts (see notes), toasted lightly and chopped fine

 - 1 tsp ground cumin

 - 1/2 tsp red pepper flakes

 - pita chips to serve with the dip

-- In a food processor blend together the peppers, bread crumbs, walnuts, garlic, lemon juice, pomegranate molasses, cumin, red pepper flakes and salt to taste until the mixture is smooth.
+- Blend more ingredients: Add the peppers, bread crumbs, walnuts, lemon juice, pomegranate molasses, cumin, red pepper flakes and salt to the food processor.
+Puree until the mixture is smooth.

-- With the motor running, add the olive oil gradually and process until you have achieved a nice, smooth consistency with all the ingredients incorporated.
+- Add the oil: With the motor running, add the olive oil gradually and process until you have achieved a nice, smooth consistency with all the ingredients incorporated.

 - Serve: Transfer the dip to a bowl and serve it at room temperature with the pita chips.